2.4 Significant accounting policies

 Certain lease arrangements includes the options to extend or terminate the lease before the end of the lease term.
 ROU assets and lease liabilities includes these options when it is reasonably certain that they will be exercised.
 The ROU assets are initially recognized at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at or prior to the commencement date of the lease plus any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses.

-g Impairment of assets
+g.
+Impairment of assets

 Intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
 Other assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is higher of an asset's fair value less costs of disposal and value in use.
 For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows which are largely independent of the cash flows from other assets or group of assets (cash-generating units).
 Non-financial assets other than goodwill that suffered an impairment are reviewed for possible reversal of the impairment at the end of each reporting period.

-h Cash and cash equivalents
+h.
+Cash and cash equivalents

 Cash and cash equivalents in the balance sheet includes cash at bank and cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 Bank overdrafts are shown within borrowings in current liabilities in the balance sheet.
-For the purpose of statement of cash flows, cash and cash equivalents, cash and short term deposits as defined above is net of outstanding bank overdrafts as they are considered an integral part of the Company's cash management.
+For the purpose of statement of cash flows, cash and cash equivalents cash an short term deposits as defined above is net of outstanding bank overdrafts as they are considered an integral part of the Company's cash management.

-i Inventories
+i.
+Inventories

 Inventories are valued at lower of cost and net realizable value.
 Cost of raw materials, components and stores and spares is determined on a weighted average basis.